tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>
 ## Introduction
-This post begins by providing a definition for the value class, along with an explanation of the different attributes and methods that it contains.
-I then provide explanations for the differential with respect to the loss for each variable in a larger expression which will help to build an intuitive understanding for backpropagation within an actual neural network.
+This post begins by providing a definition for the `value` class, along with an explanation of the different attributes and methods that it contains.
+I then provide explanations for finding the  for each variable in a larger expression which will help to build an intuitive understanding for backpropagation within an actual neural network.
 Finally, we will implement a backward method for the value class, that when called on a value within an expression, will calculate the gradient of each previous value in the expression graph with respect to the value that it is called on (a backpropagation method).